-The assumed long-term rate of return on the defined benefit pension plan assets, for the purpose of determining pension net benefit cost for 2023, was 6.80 per cent, which is an increase from the 6.50 per cent that was assumed in 2022.
+The assumed long-term rate of return on the defined benefit pension plan assets, for the purpose of determining pension net benefit cost for 2024, was 6.36 percent, which is an decrease from the 6.80 percent that was assumed in 2023.
 As one of the Corporation's defined benefit pension plans has an excess interest indexing provision, where a portion of investment returns are allocated to provide for indexing of pension benefits, the projected benefit obligation for this plan may vary based on the expected long-term rate of return on plan assets.

-The assumed discount rate, used to measure the projected pension benefit obligations on the measurement date of December 31, 2023, and to determine the pension net benefit cost for 2024, is 4.50 per cent.
-This is a decrease from the 5.25 per cent discount rate used to measure the projected benefit obligations as at December 31, 2022, and to determine the pension net benefit cost for 2023.
+The assumed discount rate, used to measure the projected pension benefit obligations on the measurement date of December 31, 2024, and to determine the pension net benefit cost for 2025, is 4.75 percent.
+This is an increase from the 4.50 percent discount rate used to measure the projected benefit obligations as at December 31, 2023, and to determine the pension net benefit cost for 2024.